madskjeldgaard/pico-audio-player-firmware/README.md

 - An SD card reader module
 - A DAC module
 - A Raspberry Pi Pico board
-- The onboard BOOTSEL button works as a NEXT-button to go to the next audio file in the player.

 These components cost less than 10€ in total usually.